How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Introduction

-Evidence from cognitive psychology and empirical SE suggests that reasoning ability and working-memory capacity underpin problem-solving in programming and debugging tasks \cite{busjahn2015eye, arunachalam1996cognitive, bednarik2008studying}.
-At the same time, studies in SE show that non-cognitive attributes such as motivation and personality shape how software practitioners approach and sustain effort in complex problem contexts \cite{graziotin2014happy}.
-Together, this indicates that cognitive capability and personality may operate jointly such as cognition enabling technical reasoning and personality supporting behavioural consistency, yet empirical studies investigating these relationships and quantifying both dimensions within SE context remain minimal.
-However, few studies have directly compared software practitioners and students using standardized cognitive and personality measures.
-Prior work suggests that students often reply on structured analytical reasoning whereas practitioners draw upon experimental heuristics and contextual judgment \cite{begel2008novice, ko2007information}.
+Evidence from cognitive psychology and empirical SE suggests that reasoning ability and working memory capacity support problem solving in programming/debugging tasks \cite{busjahn2015eye, arunachalam1996cognitive, bednarik2008studying}.
+At the same time, studies in SE show that non-cognitive attributes such as motivation and personality shape how practitioners approach and sustain effort in complex problem contexts \cite{graziotin2014happy}.
+Together, this indicates that cognitive capability and personality may operate jointly such as cognition enabling technical reasoning and personality supporting behavioral consistency, yet empirical studies investigating these relationships and quantifying both dimensions within the context of SE remain minimal.
+However, few studies have directly compared practitioners and students using standardized cognitive and personality measures.
+Previous work suggests that students often rely on structured analytical reasoning, whereas practitioners draw on experimental heuristics and contextual judgment \cite{begel2008novice, ko2007information}.
+Recent work also highlights the ongoing debate about the external validity of student-only studies and motivates direct comparisons between students and professionals where feasible \cite{falessi2018empirical}.
 Better understanding how these groups differ or align in cognitive capability and personality can inform both SE education and industry recruitment, clarifying whether academic cognitive indicators translate into professional performance.